Ebiroll/esp32_sigrok/README.md

 It was not the code in this repository...
 Accidental success.
 I knew there was something strange when the code was working on the first try.
 It is thanks to the JTAG, chips on the WROVER-KIT board that data acquisition was working so well.

+In this code the sump protocol is implemented over USB and tcp/ip.

 When starting pulseview with logging,  -l 5 it seems that the FTDI-LA drivers were used.

 https://sigrok.org/gitweb/?p=libsigrok.git;a=tree;f=src/hardware/ftdi-la